cxristalclear/cm-directory/docs/Master_Roadmap.md

 - [x] Confirm all keys stored in env vars only
 - [x] Confirm `.env.local` ignored in git
 - [x] Remove hardcoded keys in test files
+- [ ] Confirm API keys are ONLY in environment variables, never hardcoded (verify in production)
+- [ ] Use Vercel/deployment platform's encrypted environment variables
+- [ ] Set up separate API keys for dev/staging/production

 ---